-- 6.1 This chapter explains how the strategic context for the Local Plan and evidence base has been drawn on to establish reasonable alternatives for appraisal and then consultation at this Regulation 18 stage.
-These comprise growth strategy options for the county.
-Ultimately, the aim of this chapter is to present 'an outline of the reasons for selecting the alternatives dealt with', in accordance with the SEA Regulations.
-Chapter 7 subsequently presents an appraisal of the growth strategy options. - 6.2 A key component of the Local Plan will be to present an overall spatial strategy for the county during the 20 year plan period from 2021 to 2041. - 6.3 To support the development of the Local Plan spatial strategy, the SA process has considered a range of growth strategy options.
-This is with a view to understanding the relative sustainability merits of different potential spatial strategies for the Local Plan. - 6.4 These growth strategy options have been developed based on strategic variables associated with the following two components: - · different scales of growth; and - · different locations of growth. - 6.5 A discussion of these strategic variables is set out below.
+- 6.5 A key component of the new Local Plan will be to present an overall spatial strategy for the county during the 20-year plan period from 2021 to 2041. - 6.6 To support the development of the preferred approach for the new Local Plan (i.e., the spatial strategy), the SA process has considered a range of growth strategy options.
+This is with a view to understanding the relative sustainability merits of different potential spatial strategies for the Local Plan. - 6.7 These growth strategy options have been developed based on strategic variables associated with the following two components: - different scales of growth; and - different locations of growth. - 6.8 A discussion of these strategic variables is set out below.